missionmike/interactive-resume/README.md

 4. If the date value in the URL differs from the value in `NEXT_PUBLIC_SANITY_API_VERSION` in `.env.local`, update the value in `.env.local` to match the date value from the URL (exclude the `"v"` prefix).
+5. Ensure you have `localhost:3000` and your production/other domains listed in the CORS section of the Sanity API settings.
+If you're not allowing your domain to access, the GraphQL requests will be blocked.

 ### Fetch Content from Sanity